 Physical Therapy Guide to Cervical Radiculopathy

-- Spinal stenosis, which is a narrowing of the spaces in which the nerves travel
+- Narrowing of the spaces in which the nerves travel (spinal stenosis).

-When the spinal nerves are impinged, they cannot properly send messages to the muscles from the brain, nor receive proper sensation from the specific arm location the nerve travels.
-Everywhere the spinal nerve travels will be affected.
-That is why a pinched nerve in the neck can cause pain, weakness, and loss of sensation in the arm, even though the pinch is in the cervical region.
+When the spinal nerves are impinged (or have pressure put on them), they cannot properly transmit messages from the brain to the muscles.
+Impinged nerves also will cause altered or absent sensation (feeling) in the arm along the route the nerve travels.
+This is why a pinched nerve in the neck can cause pain, weakness, and loss of feeling in the arm.

 How Does It Feel?

-Symptoms of cervical radiculopathy vary depending on the nerve root involved, and commonly occur on the same side of the body as the affected nerve.
-The symptoms may include:
+Symptoms of cervical radiculopathy vary depending on the nerve root involved.
+Typically, symptoms occur on the same side of the body as the affected nerve and may include:

-- Pain in the neck, shoulder blade, shoulder, upper chest, or arm, with pain possibly radiating into the fingers following the path of the involved nerve root.
+- Pain in the neck, shoulder blade, shoulder, upper chest, or arm.
+Pain also can radiate (branch out) into the fingers following the path of the involved nerve root.

-- General dull ache or numbness anywhere along the pathway of the nerve.
+- A dull ache, numbness/tingling, or an electrical sensation anywhere along the pathway of the nerve.

 - Weakness in the shoulder, arm, or hand.

-- Pain that improves when the arm is lifted over and behind the head (relieving tension on the spinal nerve).
+- Symptoms that improve when the arm is lifted over and behind the head.
+This movement relieves tension on the spinal nerve.